AlexShkarin/pyLabLib/docs/devices/Pfeiffer.rst

 Pfeiffer pressure gauges
 ==============================

-Lakeshore manufactures a range of pressure gauges and controllers with several different standards and communication protocols.
-The code has been tested with Pfeiffer TPG261 controller and Pfeiffer DPG202 controller.
+Pfeiffer manufactures a range of pressure gauges and controllers with several different standards and communication protocols.
+The code has been tested with Pfeiffer TPG260 series controller (specifically, TPG261) and Pfeiffer DPG202 controller.

 The main device classes are :class:`pylablib.devices.Pfeiffer.TPG260<.Pfeiffer.base.TPG260>` and :class:`pylablib.devices.Pfeiffer.DPG202<.Pfeiffer.base.DPG202>`.